edgedb/edgedb/docs/stdlib/bool.rst

 .. eql:operator:: and: bool and bool -> bool

-    Performs a logical coexistence resulting in a boolean value from two
+    Performs a logical coexistence check of two booleans:
-    others:

     .. code-block:: edgeql-repl